 Oh right, I get that!
 Like in high school I didn’t want to stand out from the crowd cuz well high schoolers can be mean, so I wore what was acceptable and popular (Abercrombie shirts, jeans).
 I actually liked them tho, so even tho it was cookie cutter, I made it my own.
 I really hate Abercrombie now, so it’s hard not to make fun of young girls who think it’s “so cool”, but I try to remember what it was like at their age.

 As for the repeats on chictopia, these girls aren’t really on the front page because they’re cookie cutters but because what they’re wearing is popular right now (whatever it may be).
 They get voted there by other users most of the time!
-I don’t get some of the styles, and am pretty sick of some of other styles, but that is how trends go!posted almost 3 years ago
+I don’t get some of the styles, and am pretty sick of some of other styles, but that is how trends go!posted about 3 years ago

 If I copy a style, I usually copy it because it agrees with my aesthetic. every trend starts out new/creative at one point in time, it only becomes ‘in vogue’ only when people respond to it. that’s just how trends are—it’ s not really a trend if there is little awareness or response.

-fashion is meant to be copied, repeated, adapted, etc—I usually resound what I am inspired by. brand obsession though, I don’t agree with :P. a lot of younger people are, for social reasons, terrified to buy anything that doesn’t come from a well-liked brand.posted almost 3 years ago
+fashion is meant to be copied, repeated, adapted, etc—I usually resound what I am inspired by. brand obsession though, I don’t agree with :P. a lot of younger people are, for social reasons, terrified to buy anything that doesn’t come from a well-liked brand.posted about 3 years ago